Fall Arrival

 Applications for exam period extensions will be available to residents in March.
 There is no charge for exam period extensions.

 All applications will be reviewed by the Office of Residence and Student Life and confirmations will be sent out in early April.
-Permission to remain in the residences during this time period is not automatic and is subject to the Dean’s approval
+Permission to remain in the residences during this time period is not automatic and is subject to the Dean’s approval.

 Summer Residence

-Residents who are interested in living in residence at New College after 12:00pm (noon) on May 1st, 2025 will have an opportunity to make a summer residence booking in March.
+Residents who are interested in living in residence at New College after 12:00pm (noon) on May 1st, 2026 will have an opportunity to make a summer residence booking in March.

 Bookings